tmart234/TMTool/README.md

 # TMT
 Microsoft Threat Modeling Tool python scripts to increase TMT’s utility for both template developers and model makers.
+For template design, this project hopes to address some of the complexities that come with managing a “database” of threats and model elements.
+For modeling, this project experiments with extracting information from our model and improving on the overall process of Threat Modeling.

 scripts for .tb7 template files:
 -	template2csv.py - enumerate a template's elements, threat categories, and threats, and threat logic.
 Save elements and threats as a csv file.

-- csv2template.py - script to convert template.csv file back into a .tb7 file.
+- csv2template.py (work in progress) - script to convert template.csv file back into a .tb7 file.
 For merging new threats or editing templates, you would modify the threat logic or any other values with a simple find & replace and then convert back to .tb7 format

 scripts for .tm7 model files: